 Malaysia's economy entered the COVID-19 pandemic from a strong position owing to its strong fiscal, monetary and financial policy response, which helped cushion the economic shock from the COVID-19 pandemic and ensured financial stability.
-In calendar year 2021, the manufacturing and construction sector rebounded sharply, and it is expected to have caused the Malaysian economy to grow by 3.5% on year.
-Over the long term, policy support and government reforms for realizing the shared prosperity vision 2030 ("SPV 2030") is expected lead a GDP growth of 5.4% between calendar years 2021 and 2025.
+In calendar year 2021, the manufacturing and construction sector rebounded sharply, causing the Malaysian economy to grow by 3.1% on year.
+In calendar year 2022, the Malaysian economy is expected to grow by 5.4% driven by increasing domestic demand against the backdrop of high vaccination rates, limited movement restrictions as well as strong external demand.
+Over the medium to long term, policy support and government reforms for realizing the shared prosperity vision 2030 ("SPV 2030") is expected to lead a GDP growth of 4.6% between calendar years 2022 and 2025.
+However, long standing political and related policy uncertainty could have implications on reforms momentum, with implications for public investments.
+Other risks include a sharper slowdown in China, Malaysia's largest trading partner and volatile food and fuel prices, arising out of Russia - Ukraine conflict.